OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

   5. You will see a number of documents trending for the current user.
   6. Close the browser window, terminate the debugging session and return to Visual Studio.

 Congratulations!
 You have created an MVC application that displays documents trending around users!
-Stay tuned for our new, riched Trending API.
+Stay tuned for our new, richer Trending API.
 Released in a few weeks!